oracle/graal/docs/tools/insight/Insight-Tracing.md

 };
 ```

-The system hooks into `emit('request', ...)` and `res.end()` functions
-which are used to initialize a response to an HTTP request and finish it.
+The system hooks into `emit('request', ...)` and `res.end()` functions which are used to initialize a response to an HTTP request and finish it.
-Because the `res` object is a dynamic JavaScript object, it is possible to
-add `id` and `span` attributes to it in the `enter` handler of the `emit` function
-from the source `events.js`.
-Then it is possible to use these attributes
+Because the `res` object is a dynamic JavaScript object, it is possible to add `id` and `span` attributes to it in the `enter` handler of the `emit` function from the source `events.js`.
-in the `return` handler of the `end` function.
+Then it is possible to use these attributes in the `return` handler of the `end` function.

-The GraalVM [Insight](Insight.md) provides access to `frame` variables and their fields.
+GraalVM Insight provides access to `frame` variables and their fields.
-As such the instrument can read value of `req.url` or `req.method` and provide
-them as `span.setTag` values to the OpenTracing server.
+As such, the instrument can read value of `req.url` or `req.method` and provide them as `span.setTag` values to the OpenTracing server.

-With such instrument, it is just a matter of being able to enable it
-at the right time.
-See [embedding into node.js](Insight-Embedding.md)
+With this instrument, it is just a matter of being able to enable it at the right time.
-section to see how to create an *admin server* and apply any trace scripts
-(including OpenTracing based ones) dynamically - when needed.
+Check the [Embedding Insight into Node.js Application](Insight-Embedding.md) section to see how to create an admin server and apply any trace scripts (including OpenTracing based ones) dynamically when needed.
-For purposes of this documentation, let's use something simpler.
-Let's enable
+For purposes of this guide, something simpler will be used.

-the instrument when the `jaeger` object is provided to it:
+Enable the instrument when the `jaeger` object is provided to it:

 ```js
 let initializeJaeger = function (ctx, frame) {